scrabbletank/farhome-rules/rulesdoc.md

 #### Jinx
 *Requires 2 Charisma*

 Before casting a non-damaging spell you may empower it with fae magic.
-In addition to the spells effects, an empowered spell causes the all creatures hit to gain hex 1 until the end of their next turn on a critical.
+In addition to the spells effects, an empowered spell causes the all creatures hit to gain hex 1 until the end of their next turn.
 You can do this up to your Charisma score, after which you must long rest to use this again.

 ### Earthen
 Only those blessed by nature or earth elementals can take these feats.